squidmin/java-labs/src/main/java/lambdas/README.md

 This method returns a composed predicate that represents a short-circuiting logical OR of this predicate and another.

 In the below example we need to check if a person is eligible for retirement.
 The criteria is that either the person’s age should be more than 60 or the year of service should be more than 30.

 We will create two predicates and then combined them into a single predicate using the `or()` method.

+### `PredicateDemo.java`

 ```java
 import java.util.function.Predicate;